Sending Faxes from Microsoft Outlook

 Which Address Style should I Choose?

 This is entirely up to you.
 Both address styles work equally well.
 It’s simply a matter of which style works better for you and your end users.
-For your convenience, Imecom allows both address style sot be used at the same time.
+For your convenience, Imecom allows both address styles to be used at the same time.

 How Do I Make This Work?

 You need a fax server.
 Luckily, we have one.
-Lean more about Imecom’s Fax Server for Microsoft Exchange.
+Lean more about Imecom’s Fax Server solutions and Cloud Fax Services.